vas0x59/ior2020_uav_L22_AERO_info/to_Gitbook/L22_AERO_full_en.md

 4. Landing.
 5. Generate report and video.

-Итоговыми координатами маркеров являются автоматически сгруппированные и усредненные данные из системы распознавания полученных за весь полет. Для покрытия всей территории была выбрана траектория "Зиг-заг".
+The final coordinates of markers are automatically grouped and averaged data from the recognition system received for the entire flight.
+The "Zig-zag" trajectory was chosen to cover the entire territory.
 The Gazebo simulator is used for debugging.

 ## Color markers